 I have a lazy summer this year — cooped up long enough in the city since my last trip.
-So I got a good excuse to wake up early on a Sunday to try and experience the last days of the summer.
+I guess I've got a good excuse to wake up early on a weekend and experience the summer days slowly drifting into the cold winter breeze.
 In desperate need of calmness and isolation, I prefer the less crowded and more natural (raw) beaches and coves close to Barcelona city.
 I headed to Costa Brava.

 There’s the well known Tossa de Mar (one closest to Barcelona) with a nice view of the Costa Brava coastline and a medieval walled village on a hilltop overlooking the coves.
 For a not-so-local person like me, Tossa de Mar is great but I already find it too touristic.
 It’s a mecca for foreigners.
 Sometimes, the unknown is better.

+A part of Costa Brava is a known getaway for locals.
 Roughly a 2-hour bus ride from Barcelona, it’s my first time to see the beaches of Begur.
-This part of Costa Brava is much more a getaway for locals.
-One particular beach which really got my attention is an isolated cove that sits between Racó beach (Playa del Racó of Pals) and the wide cove of Sa Riera.
+One particular beach which got my attention is an isolated cove that sits between Racó beach (Playa del Racó of Pals) and the wide cove of Sa Riera.
 It’s called the cove of Illa Roja or Playa de L'Illa Roja.

 Quiet, less crowded, coarse golden sand and clear waters.
 You’ll know you’re on the right spot when you see its prominent rocky, reddish islet in the middle that gives its name the “Red Island”.
 It’s a standout.